dashinja/maid-bot/README.md

 Every now and then, though out of the norm: A burglar may attempt to enter your home.
 Maid-Bot has a lot of pent up bot-rage she'd love to clear out of her cache on some would be perp.

-She does not take failure as an option.
+She does NOT entertain failure as an option.

 ## Find Maid-Bot Here: